hashicorp/packer/website/source/docs/post-processors/docker-tag.html.md

 ## Configuration

-The configuration for this post-processor is extremely simple.
-At least a repository is required.
+The configuration for this post-processor requires `repository`, all other settings are optional.

 - `repository` (string) - The repository of the image.